wannaBpark/2023-1-OS-PAs/README.md

   ```
 - The shell may execute the executable using the p-variant of the `exec()` system call family so that the executable file is automatically checked from the *`$PATH`* environment variable.

+- The shell should print the prompt only after the executed process is exited.

 - Your task is to **EXECUTE** external executables (such as `ls`, `pwd`, and `cp`), **NOT to implement** the feature of the commands.

 - When the specified executable cannot be executed for some reasons, print out the following message to `stderr`.